Nordix/xcluster/doc/build.md

 # Build xcluster

-Described howto build kernel, images and some overlays (including Kubernetes) from scratch.
+Describes howto build kernel, images and some overlays (including Kubernetes) from scratch.
 This may be necessary for instance if your distribution is incompatible with the binary release.